wp-plugins/simple-instagram-embed/readme.txt

 Contributors: darkwhispering
 Tags: social, plugin, instagram, embed, instagram embed, image, video Requires at least: 3.0.0
-Tested up to: 3.5.2
+Tested up to: 3.6.0
-Stable tag: 1.0.0
+Stable tag: 1.0.1

 Paste any link to a instagram picture or video in your post and the plugin replace your instagram link with the NEW Instagram Embed directly in your posts just like wordpress replace your youtube links to youtube embeds.

 == Description ==

-*BETA*

 Paste any link to a instagram picture or video in your post and the plugin replace your instagram link with the new [Instagram Embed](http://blog.instagram.com/post/55095847329/introducing-instagram-web-embeds) directly in your posts just like wordpress replace your youtube links to youtube embeds.

 Settings page avaliable to select between 3 different sizes to embed.

-* NOTE!
-The Instagram is a new featured released by Instagram July 11, 2013.
-This plugin is in open beta, so expect that there can be issues.

-If you find any, please report them so they can be addressed.
+If you find any issues, please report them in the support section so they can be addressed.
 Thank you!

 More info about the new Intagram Embed: http://blog.instagram.com/post/55095847329/introducing-instagram-web-embeds